dart-lang/site-www/src/tools/pub/dependencies.md

 Test whenever you update package dependencies
-: If you run [`pub upgrade`][] without updating your pubspec, the API should stay the same and your code should run as before — but test to make sure.
+: If you run [`pub upgrade`][] without updating your pubspec, the API should stay the same and your code should run as before—but test to make sure.
   If you modify the pubspec and update to a new major version, then you might encounter breaking changes, so you need to test even more thoroughly.